thizzbuzz/e2stem.curriculum/technologies/git.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Git is a version control system that will help us work collaboratively.
-Our code will be stored in a repository, which we can host remotely on a site like github.com or gitlab.com.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -